dgroomes/kafka-playground/utility-scripts/README.md

 * DONE Add a wait loop in the stop script.
 I'm pretty sure Kafka takes a while to stop sometimes and if you kick off the stop command without waiting for Kafka to come to a complete stop, then it's undefined what happens next if you execute other commands in the mean time.
+* DONE Replace all 'kafkacat' references with the new 'kcat' name since that project had to change names.